-A Yorkshire terrier, and any other dogs brought at home, depends on his/her owner.
-From puppy food, comfortable home, adequate attention, toys, socialization, and proper veterinary care, it is the owner’s responsibility to give all the care he/she needs every day.
+A Yorkshire terrier and any other dogs brought at home, depending on their owner.
+From puppy food, a comfortable home, adequate attention, toys, socialization, and proper veterinary care, it is the owner’s responsibility to give all the care they need every day.

 |Distemper, parainfluenza||6 — 8 weeks|

 |DHPP (vaccines for distemper, adenovirus [hepatitis], parainfluenza, and parvovirus)||10 — 12 weeks|

 |DHPP||14 — 16 weeks|

 |Rabies (as required by law)||Every 1 — 3 years|

 This article will discuss why vaccination is essential, what vaccinations are needed when to vaccinate, and how often.
 Some important vaccination tips are also included.